 Want to learn more?
-Register for next week’s webinar, What is ERH and how is it Applied?
+Watch our webinar, What is ERH and how is it Applied?

 In this blog post, we will summarize when you should consider ERH for your site and walk you through a short case study of a project where ERH and Steam Enhanced Extraction (SEE) were used together to remediate a CVOCs/PCE DNAPL site.
 The project demonstrates the importance of carefully considering and selecting appropriate thermal technologies and designs to ensure successful thermal remedies.

 ERH works by passing current through the soil between an array of electrodes in a triangular grid pattern.
 This causes the soil and water to heat up and the heat causes the contaminants in the soil to vaporize.
 Those vapors are extracted by vapor extraction wells (VEWs) or multi-phase extraction wells (MPEs).
 The vapor is directed into an above-ground vapor treatment system, treated and cleaned, then discharged back into the atmosphere.